hariharandata/mongo_db_project/Readme.md

 docker-compose up --build
 ```
 4. Test FastAPI API at http://localhost:8000/docs
+5. After sending the API request or the data to be updated to the mongoDB, open the MongoDB Atlas with your login credentials.
+Click the database name and the collection name you mentioned in the .env file.
+Further, In the mongo DB atlas, visualiztion can be made.

 ##  Additional information
 ### Docker Compose Networks - Summary

 This project uses a custom Docker network (app_network) to allow different services (RabbitMQ, MongoDB, FastAPI producer, and Consumer) to communicate securely and efficiently.

-• Service discovery: Containers communicate using service names instead of IP addresses (e.g., rabbitmq:5672, mongodb:27017).
+- Service discovery: Containers communicate using service names instead of IP addresses (e.g., rabbitmq:5672, mongodb:27017).
-• Isolation: Only services on the same network can talk to each other, improving security.
+- Isolation: Only services on the same network can talk to each other, improving security.
-• Scalability: The network setup makes it easy to add or replace services without breaking connections.
+- Scalability: The network setup makes it easy to add or replace services without breaking connections.

+## 🧹 Future Improvements
+- Add authentication/security for FastAPI.
+- Set up retry mechanisms or dead-letter queues for failed messages.
+- Health checks and monitoring dashboards (e.g., Grafana + Prometheus).